Take my word: move your sites away from SiteGround.

-- SiteGround Optimizer does a poor job with core web vitals
+- SiteGround Optimizer does a poor job with web vitals

 - CPU limits suspend your account until you upgrade